 - Keep records related to our hiring processes.

 It is in our legitimate interests to decide whether to appoint you to the role since it would be beneficial to our business to appoint someone to that role.

 We also need to process your personal information to decide whether to enter into a contract of employment with you.

 Details of processing

 Having received your CV and covering letter, we will then process that information to decide whether you meet the basic requirements to be shortlisted for the role.
 If you do, we will decide whether your application is strong enough to invite you for an interview, which may also include a testing process.
-If we decide to call you for an interview, we will use the information you provide to us at the interview and any testing process to decide whether to offer you the role.
-If we decide to offer you the role we will then carry out various background screens and conflict checking procedures on up to 5 years of previous legal work, including employment referencing, basic criminal checks, electoral roll, financial stability credit & bankruptcy check, Directorships, ID verification, compliance checks, adverse media searches, full employment gap analysis, education verification, professional qualifications and memberships, SRA regulator checks, and where available we also collect international criminal, financial stability and directorship information, before confirming your appointment.
+If we decide to call you for an interview, we will use the information you provide to us at the interview and any testing process to decide whether to offer you the role We may also carry out social media checks at this stage or at any point prior to offer.
+If we decide to offer you the role we will then carry out various background screens and conflict checking procedures on up to 6 years of previous legal work, including employment referencing, basic criminal checks, electoral roll, financial stability credit & bankruptcy check, Directorships, ID verification, compliance checks, adverse media searches, full employment gap analysis, social media checks, education verification, professional qualifications and memberships, SRA regulator checks, and where available we also collect international criminal, financial stability and directorship information, before confirming your appointment.
 The offer is contingent on successful completion of all background screens and conflict checks.
 We require conflict checks to be completed with satisfactory clearance or resolution prior to confirming your appointment and your start date.
 We require completion of a background check with satisfactory clearance prior to your start date.
 Any unsatisfactory results may lead to withdrawal of the offer.
 If background screens are not completed prior to your start date, continued employment is contingent upon satisfactory clearance.